trondr/NMultiTool/README.md

 Help                      Display this help text License                   Display license
 Credits                   Display credits
+ConvertAllSvgToIco        Convert svg files in folder (and subfolders if
+                          recursive==true) to multi size icon files of specified sizes.
+ConvertSvgToIco           Convert a .svg vector graphics file to a multi size
+                          .ico file.
 CreateNugetSpec           Create nuget spec from a template and update
                           information in the resulting nuget file with meta data from a specified assembly.
+ExtractIcon               Extract icons from file.
 FindDuplicateFiles        Find duplicate files in one or more locations.
-Use
-                          rules to suggest wich duplicate files to keep and which to delete.
-The rules defined first have priority over rules defined after.
-The provided example values will search the 'd:' drive and 'e:' drive for duplicate files and suggest deleting files on the the 'e:' drive since the regular expression for the e drive is listed first.
 Folder2Wxs                Harvest files and sub folders into a Wxs file for
                           inclusion into a WiX setup project.
 InstallUtil               InstallUtil processes specified .NET assemblies and